appium-boneyard/appium-transpile-runtime/README.md

 appium-transpile-runtime
 ===================

-Runtime dependencies for traceur and maps.
+Runtime dependencies for babel and maps.

 ## Watch